Why Current Call Center Analytics Just Aren’t Good Enough

 Furthermore, the 1 percent of calls under scrutiny tends to focus on negatives such as compliance violations, which aren’t usually representative of an agent’s overall performance.
 Call centers seek to measure both agent performance and customer satisfaction, but traditional measurement techniques, with only the worst calls likely to come up during performance reviews, skew evaluation of both metrics toward the negative.

 Customer surveys, involving a Net Promoter Score (NPS) and other customer satisfaction measures, can provide a broader-based view of the performance of a company and call center as a whole, but they are not exhaustive.
 Customers only take surveys after they interact with agents, not during the calls themselves.
 And most don’t take them at all.
-Harris Interactive reports that 96 percent of customers leave a company without ever complaining.

 Surveys have no reliable way of measuring agent or customer experience during a call, nor can they shed any light on the behavior of either party during the interaction.
 NPS and other surveys are useful but ultimately not enough.
 They measure only the reactions of a handful of customers and provide little actionable feedback for agents.
 Their utility in helping companies improve call center experiences is limited.